feststelltaste/awesome-legacy-systems/readme.md

 > A curated list of awesome resources and links about tackling legacy systems that gives hope.

 Hi!
 My name is [Markus Harrer](https://github.com/feststelltaste).
 I created this repository to share a set of resources and links that I found valuable and inspiring while working with legacy systems.
 I hope that you'll like it, too!
 If you want to add something, feel free to [contribute your ideas](contributing.md).
+You can also [support the community](support.md) in several ways!

 _Current state in February 2022: This is the initial draft / work-in-progress of a new awesome list.
 Currently, there are some descriptions and the reasons of "why you should take a look at something" missing.
 But I find that it is already worth taking a look at it!._